Life insurance is a must-have for your financial portfolio.

 It’s true.
 We believe in life insurance.
 It’s a powerful financial tool with a wealth of benefits for you and the important people in your life.
-But, it does more than just give peace of mind.
-Life insurance has additional benefits too.
-Here’s a look at five of our favorite reasons why people like you should make life insurance part of your financial portfolio.
+But it does more than just give peace of mind.
+Life insurance has additional benefits.
+Here’s a look at five of our favorite reasons why people like you should make life insurance part of their financial portfolio.

 It helps keep things going.

 First and foremost, life insurance is about protecting the people who rely on you.
 It offers death benefit protection that will give your beneficiaries money when you die.
 If there’s anyone who relies on your income for their livelihood—your spouse, partner, kids, a friend or a family member with special needs—life insurance is one of the best ways that you can protect them.
 You can’t buy love, but you can ensure that you take care of your loved ones.